tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 * **Information Elements Acted Upon** dwc:footprintWKT
 * **Expected Response** COMPLIANT if dwc:footprintWKT is bdq:NotEmpty; otherwise NOT_COMPLIANT

 To formally express this Test in RDF we would need to add some more identifiers and structures, but the above are the key properties that define the Test and provide the information needed for an implementer to understand and implement the Test.
-See the [bdqffdq: ontology guide](../guide/bdqffdq/index.md) for details about the full formal structure.
+See the [Fitness For Use Framework Ontology: Concepts and Use](../guide/bdqffdq/index.md) document for details about the full formal structure.

 See also:
+* [Test Types](../guide/users/index.md#31-test-types-non-normative) in the User’s Guide.
-* [Reading Test Descriptors](../guide/users/index.md#31-test-types-non-normative) in the Implementer’s Guide.
+* [Reading Test Descriptors](../guide/implementers/index.md#23-reading-test-descriptors-non-normative) in the Implementer’s Guide.
-* [Relating Classes and Properties](../guide/bdqffdq/index.md#18-relating-classes-and-properties-non-normative) in the bdqffdq: landing page.
+* [Relating Classes and Properties](../guide/bdqffdq/index.md#221-relating-classes-and-properties-non-normative) in the Fitness For Use Framework Ontology: Concepts and Use document.

 #### 4.10.1 Formal RDF Representation of the Test (non-normative)